ctp-eos/ctp-sci/CTP: Completion of the Unified Field Theory.md

 CTP Energy Cycle is the relational model required to solve the Unified Field Theory or the CTP Unity Field.
 It is not based on a purely mathematical framework but an overall and encompassing relational model—CTP and CTP Energy.

-> For the past 100 years many scientists, including Einstein, have worked on deriving and finding a Unified Field Theory, which is a physical theory that proposes to unify the four known forces by a simple set of general laws or formulas.
-These forces control all of the observed interactions of physical matter.
+> For past 100 years many scientists, including Einstein, have worked on deriving-finding a Unified Field Theory which is a physical theory the proposes to unify the four known forces by a simple set of general laws or formulas.
+These forces control all of the observed interactions of one physical matter.
 >
 > This underlying unity is the CTP Energy Cycle™.
-All scientists to date have been missing two non-physical energies: C-energy and T-energy, which are necessary to develop the Unified Field Theory.
+All scientists to date have been missing two non-physical energies C-energy and T-energy in order to be able to develop the Unified Field Theory.
 >
-> The creation of atoms and other physical forces from C-energy via T-energy, whose Units are plugged into both physical and non-physical sides and in effect create all atoms and physical realities, is the missing link in the Unified Field Theory.
-All forces, energies, and their interactions—not just the four considered above to date—are created by C- and T-energies via the CTP Energy Cycle™.
+> The creation of atoms and other physical forces from C-Energy via T-energy whose Units are plugged to both physical and non-physical sides and in effect create all atoms and physical realities is the missing link in the Unified Field Theory.
+All forces, energies and their interactions, and not just four considered above to date are created by C and T-energies via the CTP Energy Cycle™.
 >
 > — *Drazen Premate*

 ---